dmuth/IsSeptaFcked/README.md

 - <a href="http://localhost:5000/">http://localhost:5000/</a>

+## In bash in Docker

+- `docker build -t septa . && docker run -e TZ=EST5EDT -p 5000:5000 -it -v $(pwd):/mnt septa bash`
+- You now have a shell in the Docker container.
+You can run `npm start` or any other command there.

 ## The Manual Way (<a href="https://knowyourmeme.com/memes/y-tho">Y Tho</a>)

 - Run `npm start` to spin up the webserver on port 5000.